 Unless otherwise noted in the Monthly News section, our meetings are held at Catherine Rooney's Pub in Trolley Square, Wilmington.
 Among our many activities, we hold:

-The Annual Christmas Dinner for members and their guests;
+The Annual Christmas Dinner for members and their guests in Dec.;

 The Annual Delaware Feis Irish Dance Competition each August;

-The Annual St. Patrick's Day Parade in downtown Wilmington-- with many related activities.
+The Annual St. Patrick's Day Parade in downtown Wilmington-- with related activities.

 General Questions or Inquires Please contact:

 Greg McCOy, Past-President, ICCD

 Local Irish-American World War II Vet passes away